forreya/personal-website-2/README.md

 Here's an overview of the key functionalities of the website:

-- **Get to know me**: Explore my background, hobbies, and discover the story behind my journey into programming and why I love it.
+- **Get to know me**: Explore my background, hobbies, and journey into programming.
-- **Comprehensive information**: Find detailed information about my previous experience, education, and proficiency in various programming languages.
+- **Comprehensive information**: View my previous experience, education, and technical skillset.
-- **Insight into side-projects**: Explore a summary of my past side-projects, along with their respective GitHub links, providing a glimpse into my diverse portfolio.
+- **Insight into side-projects**: A summary of my past projects, along with their respective links.
 - **CV Download**: Easily download my CV by clicking on the provided link.
-- **Immersive UI with Framer Motion**: Enjoy a visually captivating user interface with dynamic displays created using Framer Motion, ensuring an exceptional user experience.
-- **Intuitive website navigation**: Experience a seamless and user-friendly flow while navigating through the website.
-- **Location display on a responsive map**: View my approximate location based in London through an interactive and responsive map.
+- **Interactive map display**: View the approximate location of where I'm based in.
-- **Connect through social media**: Explore my profiles on GitHub, Medium, and LinkedIn by accessing the provided social media links.
+- **Connect through social media**: Explore my profiles on GitHub, Medium, and LinkedIn.
-- **Integrated email functionality (currently unavailable)**: Utilize the integrated emailing feature to conveniently get in touch with me (currently undergoing maintenance)
+- **Integrated email functionality (currently unavailable)**: Conveniently get in touch with me.

 ---